antimof/UxPlay/README.txt

 ChangeLog
 =========

-1.48 2022-02-24 Made the video pipeline fully configurable, for use with hardware h264 decoding.
+1.48 2022-03-11 Made the GStreamer video pipeline fully configurable, for use with hardware h264 decoding.
 Support for Raspberry Pi.

 1.47 2022-02-05 Added -FPSdata option to display (in the terminal) regular reports sent by the client about video streaming performance.